 "Foreword," in Leone Nunley with Dan Merrill , Fighting for David, Tyndale House Publishers, March 2006.

 "Substance Abuse," in Erwin Fahlbusch Jan Mili, Lochman, John Mbiti, Jaroslav Pelikan , Lukas Vischer , Geoffrey W. Bromiley David B. Barrett, The Encyclopedia of Christianity, forthcoming.

-"Particular Divine Commands" in Mark Nelson, Michael Beaty, and Carlton Fisher, eds. , Christianity and Moral Philosophy (Mercer University Press, 1999)
+"Particular Divine Commands" in Mark Nelson, Michael Beaty, and Carlton Fisher, eds. , Christian Theism and Moral Philosophy (edited by Michael Beaty, Carlton Fisher, and Mark T. Nelson, University of Leeds, UK) Mercer University Press, 1998.